rikiitokazu/AIStoryGenerator/README.md

 - MongoDB (to store books and user information)
 - Node.js and Express

-# To operate...
+# To operate
-- Need to retrieve and Open-AI API and MeaningCloud API key and store it in ./backend/.env
+- Retrieve an Open-AI API and MeaningCloud API key and store it in ./backend/.env
-- expo-cli start --tunnel for iOS
+- For iOS, install ngrok and create a temporary url connected to backend localhost.
+Then use expo-cli start --tunnel.
-- npm start for web
+- npm start for web.